|Nutritional Guidelines (per serving)|

 - Optional: 1 teaspoon chili powder

-- 1 kilogram chicken (you can use a whole chicken cut into bits or leg or breast pieces)
+- 2 pounds chicken (a whole chicken cut into bits or leg or breast pieces)

 - 2 teaspoons lime juice